arunramasayam/Fitpeo-Automation/README.md

 # Prerequisites
 To run this project, ensure you have the following installed:

-Java 8 or higher.
+Java 8 or higher,
-Maven (for dependency management and running tests).
-Eclipse or IntelliJ IDEA.
+Maven (for dependency management and running tests), Eclipse or IntelliJ IDEA.